-Under the MAP-21 legislation, the MPO has the continued responsibility of preparing and maintaining the long-range Metropolitan Transportation Plan, the Transportation Improvement Program, and the Unified Planning Work Program.
-This year's work program represents a continuation of the strategic planning process described in last year's work program.
-The focus continues to be on maintaining, improving, and utilizing the information resources collected by the MPO in the dayto-day transportation decision-making process.
+Under the FAST Act, the MPO has the continued responsibility of preparing and maintaining the MTP, the TIP, and the UPWP.
+This year's work program represents a continuation of the strategic planning process described in the work program of previous years.
+The focus continues to be on maintaining, improving, and utilizing the information resources collected by the MPO in the day-to-day transportation decision-making process.
 This MPO shall annually certify to the FHWA and the FTA that the planning process is addressing the major issues facing the area and being conducted in accordance with applicable requirements described in 23 CFR 450.308 and 23 CFR 450 Part 334 (a).
-In addition, the Unified Planning Work Program will address the eight planning factors identified in MAP-21 that must be considered by MPO's in developing transportation plans and programs.
-These factors are outlined in Table 2.
+In addition, the UPWP will address the ten planning factors identified in the FAST Act that must be considered by MPO's in developing transportation plans and programs.
+These factors are outlined in Object 2.